unlayer/react-email-editor/README.md

 * `minHeight` `String` minimum height to initialize the editor with (default 500px)
 * `options` `Object` options passed to the Unroll editor instance (default {})

-See the [Unroll Docs](https://docs.unroll.io/getting-started/) for the available options.
+See the [Unroll Docs](https://docs.unroll.io/getting-started/) for all available options.

 See the [example source](https://github.com/unroll-io/react-email-editor/blob/master/demo/src/index.js) for a reference implementation.